 Official Hours of Opening: 6 AM to 5 PM

-Located about 1 hour outside of Yogyakara city, the Borobudur Temple can be easily reached by motorbike, GRAB taxi or private transfer.
+The Borobudur temple is located about 1 hour outside of Yogyakara city and can be easily reached by motorbike, GRAB taxi or private transfer.
 If you take a motorbike you can find the parking at these GPS Coordinates: and the cost to park is 5K IDR ($ 0.35 USD) You can rent a motorbike in Yogyakarta for around 70 K IDR ($5 USD) a day.

 Once you’ve parked walk across the street and through the car and bus parking lot.
 You’ll eventually see the entrance you foreign visitors will purchase their tickets at the ticket office to the left.